extrasmallwinnie/micromeg/README.md

 that you’re using the correct data and that nothing happened to corrupt it.
 You may need to re-run dada2 (or whatever workflow you used).

+Next, a similar example of something that can go wrong:

 ``` r
 badasv3 <- makeBadExampleASV("rename") # replaces the name of one of the ASVs with something else so again it will no longer match the taxonomy table
 checkASV(badasv3, taxa, metadata)